hmcts/service-auth-provider-app/.github/PULL_REQUEST_TEMPLATE.md

 #### If you're adding a new secret then do the following ####
-Run the script in `./bin/check-all-vaults-for-s2s-secret <new-secret-name>` and paste the output below This will ensure the secret is in all the vaults it needs to be
+Run the script in `./bin/set-secret-in-all-vaults <microservice-name>` and paste the output below This will ensure the secret is in all the vaults it needs to be

 **Does this PR introduce a breaking change?** (check one with "x")